JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

 :file:`Makefile` from within your rules.

 Still |redo| is a big leap forward from plain |make|, and I do recommend it.
-I even gave a talk on it at LoFu ‘16, and I know some people switched after hearing that as I’ve been fielding informal support requests ever since ;)
+I even gave a talk on it at :abbr:`LoFu (London Functional)` ‘16, and I know some people switched after hearing that as I’ve been fielding informal support requests ever since ;)

 |gup|
 -----